The Best of

 Don and Charlene

 In 1979, Don decided to make a career change and worked on the bookmobile for the Thunder Bay Public Library.
-In 1981, Don got a job at the Post Office as a postal clark and retired from there in 2007.
+In 1981, Don got a job at the Post Office as a postal clerk and retired from there in 2007.

 Radio was always in his blood and the collection of radio airchecks became one of Don's hobbies.
 He began collecting radio shows while taking the Radio and Television course.